ymesh/meShaderEd/README.txt

 meShaderEd supports all Renderman compliant renderers and shader compilers, that are accessible by PATH environment variable in your system.
-Currently it was tested with PRMan, 3Delight, Air (partly wiyh Pixie and RenderDotC)
+Currently it was tested with PRMan, 3Delight, Air (partly with Pixie and RenderDotC)

 Main features: